SamsungDForum/JuvoPlayer/docs/setup-instructions.md

 [tizendotnettvlink]: https://developer.samsung.com/tv/tizen-net-tv

 3. Setup the nuget packages repository for the solution (restore NuGet packages)
-4. Set one of the GUI projects as startup.
+4. Set one of the UI projects as a StartUp Project.
 Choose one of the following:
 * XamarinPlayer
 * JuvoPlayer.OpenGL
 * JuvoReactNative